arielmission-space/PAOS/docs/source/user/abcd/index.rst

     In the sagittal plane, the same equation apply, modified when necessary when cylindrical symmetry is violated.
     The relevant vector is :math:`\vec{v_{s}}=(x, u_{x})`.

-`PAOS` implements a function to perform a diagnostic ray tracing of an optical system, given the input fields and the optical chain.
+`PAOS` implements the function :func:`~paos.paos_raytrace.raytrace` to perform a diagnostic ray tracing of an optical system, given the input fields and the optical chain.
 This function then prints the ray positions and slopes in the tangential and sagittal planes for each surface of the optical chain.

-Example
-^^^^^^^^^^^^^
+Below is an example to call :func:`~paos.paos_raytrace.raytrace`, provided you already have the optical chain (if not, back to :ref:`Parse configuration file`).

 .. code-block:: python